Frequently Asked Questions

 Tariff B of The Court of Queen’s Bench Rules (http://web2.gov.mb.ca/laws/regs/current/553.88.pdf) sets out the amount of attendance money.

 If the witness does not show up after being properly served with a subpoena, the trial judge can issue a warrant for the witness’ arrest.

 You can get a Subpoena (Form 53A) at the following link:

 You can find a Subpoena to a Witness Outside Manitoba (Form 53C) at the following link:

 Preparation of a statement of agreed facts can help narrow the issues remaining for trial.
 If the parties can agree on certain facts, you can submit a statement of agreed facts at the beginning of trial.
 If you can’t agree on certain facts, at least you have confirmation of which issues may be contentious at trial and what you may have to focus on when preparing for trial.

 You can make a formal request to the other party to admit facts or documents by serving a Form 51A.
 The Request to Admit should be served at least 20 days before the hearing.
 The party who is served with the Request to Admit shall respond within 20 days by serving a Response to Request to Admit.
+If the other party does not respond, they may be considered to have admitted the facts or authenticity of the documents mentioned in the Request to Admit for the hearing.
 A refusal to admit facts that are later proven at a hearing can result in court costs.

-If the parties can agree on admissible documents for the court to consider at trial, they can prepare a book of documents and file it with the court at least two weeks before trial.
+If the parties can agree on admissible documents for the court to consider at trial, they can prepare a book of documents and file it with the court before trial.
 This can save time at trial by allowing the court to enter documents sequentially at the opening of trial rather than waiting to introduce the documents through individual witnesses during the trial.